sumkire/webp_server_rs/README.md

 ### 1. Download or build the binary

 Download the webp-server from [release](https://github.com/BlueCocoa/webp-server-rs/releases) page.

+The `webp-server-rs-${ver}-linux-amd64.deb` package will ONLY INSTALL the binary to `/usr/local/bin/webp-server-rs`, the config file needs to be edited following the guideline below.

 Wanna build your own binary?
 Check out [build](#build-your-own-binaries) section